-Contributions: Member contributions under the old plan are 4% of annual compensation, up to $4,200, plus 6% of annual compensation in excess of $4,200.
+Contributions: Member contributions under the old plan are 4% of annual compensation, up to $4,200.00, plus 6% of annual compensation in excess of $4,200.00.
 Under the old plan, the state pays member contributions in excess of 1.25% of annual compensation.
 Under the old plan, these state contributions are included in the members’ accounts for refund purposes and are used in the computation of the members’ earnable compensation for the purpose of computing retirement benefits.
 Member contributions under the new plan and GSEPS are 1.25% of annual compensation.
-The Institution’s contractually required contribution rate, actuarially determined annually, for the year ended June 30, 2019 was 24.78%
+The College’s contractually required contribution rate for the year ended June 30, 2021 was 24.66%

-of annual covered payroll for old and new plan members and 21.78% for GSEPS members.
-The rates include the annual actuarially determined employer contribution rate of 24.66% of annual covered payroll for old and new plan members and 21.66% for GSEPS members, plus a 0.12% adjustment for the HB751 one-time benefit adjustment of 3% to retired state employees.
-The Institution’s contributions to ERS totaled $1,628,326.72 for the year ended June 30, 2019.
+of annual covered payroll for old and new plan members and 21.57% for GSEPS members.
+The College’s contributions to ERS totaled $XXXXXX for the year ended June 30, 2021.
 Contributions are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.

 Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-At June 30, 2019, the Institution reported a liability for its proportionate share of the net pension liability for TRS and ERS totaling $21,411,793.00.
-The net pension liability was measured as of June 30, 2018.
-The total pension liability used to calculate the net pension liability was based on an actuarial valuation as of June 30, 2017.
-An expected total pension liability as of June 30, 2018 was determined using standard roll-forward techniques.
-The Institution’s proportion of the net pension liability was based on contributions to TRS and ERS during the fiscal year ended June 30, 2018.
-At June 30 2018, the Institution’s TRS proportion was 0.065639%, which was a decrease of 0.001493% from its proportion measured as of June 30, 2017.
-At June 30, 2018, the Institution’s ERS proportion was 0.224464%, which was an increase of 0.004154% from its proportion measured as of June 30, 2017.
+At June 30, 2021, the College reported a liability for its proportionate share of the net pension liability for TRS and ERS totaling $XXXXXXXXX.
+The net pension liability was measured as of June 30, 2020.
+The total pension liability used to calculate the net pension liability was based on an actuarial valuation as of June 30, 2019.
+An expected total pension liability as of June 30, 2020 was determined using standard roll-forward techniques.
+The College’s proportion of the net pension liability was based on contributions to TRS and ERS during the fiscal year ended June 30, 2020.
+At June 30, 2020, the College’s TRS proportion was XXXX%, which was a decrease of 0.XXXXX% from its proportion measured as of June 30, 2019.
+At June 30, 2020, the College’s ERS proportion was XXXXXX%, which was an increase of 0.XXXXXX% from its proportion measured as of June 30, 2019.

-For the year ended June 30, 2019, the Institution recognized pension expense of $843,276.00 for TRS and $1,819,437.00 for ERS.
-At June 30, 2019, the Institution reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2021, the College recognized pension expense of $XXXXXXX for TRS and $XXXXXXX for ERS.
+At June 30, 2021, the College reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-The Institution’s contributions subsequent to the measurement date of $1,862,839.00 for TRS and $1,628,326.72 for ERS are reported as deferred outflows of resources and will be recognized as a reduction of the net pension liability in the year ended June 30, 2020.
+The College’s contributions subsequent to the measurement date for TRS and for ERS are reported as deferred outflows of resources and will be recognized as a reduction of the net pension liability in the year ended June 30, 2022.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows:

-Actuarial assumptions: The total pension liability as of June 30, 2018 was determined by an actuarial valuation as of June 30, 2017 using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions: The total pension liability as of June 30, 2020 was determined by an actuarial valuation as of June 30, 2019 using the following actuarial assumptions, applied to all periods included in the measurement: